-Families will be charged \$5 per child for every 10 minutes after 5:30 pm, for late pick-up.
+Families will be charged \$5 per child for every 10 minutes after their scheduled pick-up time.

 Parent Vacation

 Parents must give two weeks written notice for vacation days otherwise parents are responsible for all child care fees.
 As of January 2023, families already enrolled are not billed for their approved vacation time per calendar year.
 Any families enrolled after January 2023 are not billed for their approved vacation time per year starting from your date of enrollment.